YoshiTakeshi/Zen/Data Minting/README.md

 # Data Minting

-A first version of Data Minting Algorithm.
+A first version of Data Minting Algorithm Prototype.

 The test file is mario.gif at the size of 1ko.
 The algorithm generate a minted 2ko file which is bigger.